Cricket: Lasith Malinga's incredible spell denies Black Caps Twenty20 series sweep over Sri Lanka

 The pair batted for six overs as they produced the second-highest 10th wicket stand in Twenty20 international history, but with 38 needed from 25 balls, Rance's rearguard finally ended, and so did one of the more remarkable games of Twenty20 cricket you'll ever see.

 The final figures?
 A 37-run win, and the Black Caps bowled out for 88.
-But that's merely minutae; footnotes that will be lost to history.
+But that's merely minutiae; footnotes that will be lost to history.

 Malinga's magic, though?
 Now that will never be forgotten.